matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Unicast Observables**

 - Emit a separate set of values for each observer that subscribes.
-- All of the operators in a pipe will be executed for each separate observer that subscribes.
+- All the operators in a pipe will be executed for each separate observer that subscribes.
 - Can easily lead to bad behavior!

 ![Unicast Observables](images/unicast-observables.png "Unicast Observables")